-Linear rails are the backbone of many industrial applications, providing low-friction guidance and high stiffness for loads that can range from just a few grams to thousands of kilograms.
-Their range of sizes, accuracy classes, and preloads make linear rails suitable for virtually any performance requirement.
+Linear rails are linear assemblies that have twin parallel tracks containing load-supporting balls or rollers.
+The backbone of many industrial applications, they provide low-friction guidance and high stiffness for loads that can range from just a few grams to thousands of kilograms.
+Their variety of sizes, accuracy classes, and preloads make linear rails suitable for virtually any performance requirement.

 Linear guides also provide a high level of travel accuracy, thanks to precise machining of one or both edges of the rail, which act as reference surfaces.
 And with two, four, or six rows of rolling elements – either spherical balls or cylindrical rollers – stiffness is high and deflection of the bearing block is minimal.
 All of these attributes combine to provide a linear guide system that is perfectly suited for applications that require high precision, high rigidity, and long life.